 They aren’t the same!

 There are some important differences between waterproof and water-resistant that you need to know before shopping for any outdoor gear.
-This includes things like rain jackets, pants, flashlights, and backpacks.
+This includes things like rain jackets, pants, flashlights, and survival backpacks.

 Oh, and contrary to what you might think, waterproof isn’t always better than water-resistant.
 I’ll explain the difference between the two and then tell you why.